Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/src/autorest.md

     where: $.definitions.ErrorResponse
     transform: >
       $["x-ms-client-name"] = "FeatureErrorResponse";

-  - rename-operation:
-      from: checkResourceName
-      to: ResourceCheck_CheckResourceName
-  - rename-operation:
-      from: Resources_MoveResources
-      to: ResourceGroups_MoveResources
-  - rename-operation:
-      from: Resources_ValidateMoveResources
-      to: ResourceGroups_ValidateMoveResources
   # remove the systemData property because we already included this property in its base class and the type replacement somehow does not work in resourcemanager
   - from: policyAssignments.json
     where: $.definitions.PolicyAssignment.properties.systemData